fairandsmart/simple-consent-integration-example/README.md

-# simple consent integration example
+# fair[&]smart - simple consent integration example

-Some code to demonstrate how to integrate a consent form.
+Some code to demonstrate how to integrate a consent form created using Fair and Smart Right Consent platform.

 ## in a nutshell
-* adapt values in config.ini ;
+* put your own values (organization ID, model ID etc ...) in config.ini ;
-* build your image : `docker build --tag simple-consent-integration-example .`
+* build the image : `docker build --tag simple-consent-integration-example .`
-* run your image : `docker run simple-consent-integration-example`
+* run the container : `docker run simple-consent-integration-example`

 ## configuration
 Configuration can either be done in config.ini or using environment variables (especially useful when running using docker).

 | parameter  | environment variable name  | config file key  |
 |---|---|---|